RYO-1313/Home-Lab-Simulations/Chain attack/SIM_2_SSHBruteForce_README.md

 ## 📋 Key Takeaways

 - **Volume alone isn't the alert — the transition is.** 40 failures is suspicious.
 40 failures followed by a success is an active breach.
-Training your eye to spot that pattern in a Splunk timeline is one of the most important skills an L1 analyst can develop.
 - **8 seconds to compromise.** A 20-entry wordlist cracked in under 10 seconds shows how fast brute force works against weak credentials.
 This reinforces why failed login thresholds and account lockout policies are critical defensive controls.
 - **Wazuh catches the full story.** From the first failed attempt to the privilege assignment post-login, the detection pipeline captured every stage of the attack.
-A complete alert chain like this is what enables proper incident reporting — you're not guessing what happened, you're reading it.
+A complete alert chain like this is what enables proper incident reporting

 ---